 I also use combinations of silver with green and blue.
 In dirty water, I will use bright colors like chartreuse and hot orange or pink.
 Every river is different, so don’t be afraid to try out golds and reds as well.

 Some spoons even come in a glow in the dark finish and they can be really good for day and night fishing.

 Best Spoon Size For Steelhead

-For bigger rivers like the Niagara where the is lots of baitfish for the steelhead to feed I may go up to 4 inches.
+For bigger rivers like the Niagara where the are lots of baitfish for the steelhead to feed on, I may go up to 4 or 5 inches.

-Some spoons are also very heavy so if the river you fish or the area you want to fish is smaller, shallower, and slower you may want to consider a spoon that is still in that 2 to 3-inch length but isn’t so heavy.
+Some spoons are also very heavy, so if the river you fish or the area you want to fish is smaller, shallower, and slower, you may want to consider a spoon that is still in that 2 to 3-inch length but isn’t so heavy.
 The 1/4 oz Krocodile spoon is 2 1/8 inches and is a good choice for this type of water.

 Most of the spoons I use for medium to larger rivers are in the 1/2 oz. to 3/4 oz.